-- 1. Locate the two holes at the rear of the PCIe card for installing the optical module. - 2.
-Touch the static-protective package that contains the optical module to any unpainted surface on the outside of the server.
-Then, take the optical module out of the package. - 3.
-With the optical module handle in the open position, insert the optical module into one of the two holes in the PCIe card.
+- 6. Touch the static-protective package that contains the components of the rear backplane/cage kit to any unpainted surface on the outside of the server.
+Then, take the components out of the package. - 7.
+Install the rear backplane to the cage.
+See "Replacing the rear backplane" on page 101.